jdevfullstack-tutorials/github-for-non-code-writers/README.md

-I'm sure that you know that as a writer, it's highly encouraged to write in plain text so that it can be rendered to different forms when published, just like a PDF, a web page or an ebook.
+I'm sure that you know that as a writer, it's highly encouraged to write in plain text so that it can be rendered to different formats when published, just like a PDF, a web page or an ebook.

 Another reason why you want to avoid specific